Tony Monopoly

 Tony Monopoly (3 December 1944 – 21 March 1995) was an Australian-born cabaret singer and actor who enjoyed success in the United Kingdom.
 Born Antonio Rosario Monopoli in Adelaide, he was a regular on the national radio show, Kangaroos on Parade at the age of nine as a boy soprano.

-At the age of sixteen he became a Carmelite monk and remained in the order for five years.
+At the age of sixteen he became a Carmelite friar and remained in the order for five years.
 During the 1960s he regularly performed with Edwin Duff and Norm Erskine, as a trio of singers, on In Melbourne Tonight and Tonight with Don Lane.

 In 1975 he was appearing at Caesar's Palace in Luton when he auditioned for Opportunity Knocks, a British television talent show, for a run of six appearances.
 In June 1976, his self-titled album peaked at No. 25 in the UK Albums Chart.

 In a national pre-selection to choose the song that would go to the Eurovision Song Contest, held on 9 March 1977 at the New London Theatre, Monopoly earned 66 points and placed ninth with the tune "Leave a Little Love."

 By the early 1980s Monopoly performed aboard cruise liners, "I lived on one yacht for a year," he said.
 "I went to 56 countries.
 I had champagne for breakfast.
 But I hated it".
 When fulfilling his increasingly rare engagements on dry land, he divided his time between Australia and the UK.

-Monopoly was head-hunted for a musical while appearing in Cinderella at Hanley, near Stoke-on-Trent.
+Monopoly was head-hunted for a musical while appearing in Cinderella at Hanley, Stoke-on-Trent.
 He starred – in drag – in Moby Dick, the inaugural production at the newly refurbished Old Fire Station Theatre in Oxford.
 The show's success prompted Cameron Mackintosh to mount a 1992 West End production, which opened to scathing reviews and promptly closed, after which Monopoly portrayed Old Deuteronomy in a UK tour of Cats.

 Monopoly died of cancer in Brighton, England on 21 March 1995.

 In 2000, a character named Tony Cluedo - an obvious reference to Tony Monopoly - played By Ted Robbins, appeared in Series 2 of BBC TV comedy The League of Gentlemen as the lead singer of Crème Brulee.